AusClimateService/npcp/reports/phase1/phase1_report.md

 - _Adjustment limits_:
   The software allows the user to specify a maximum adjustment/correction.
-  The default setting for precipitation (used in the intercomparison) is for a maximum increase of 50% applied to values great than or equal to 10mm.
+  The default setting for precipitation (used in the intercomparison) is for a maximum increase of 50% applied to values greater than or equal to 10mm.
   For instance, a model daily precipitation value of 20mm could potentially be bias corrected up to a maximum value of 30mm.
   For precipitation, there is an additional default option (which can be overriden) that values of 0 rainfall be left unchanged (i.e. no bias correction is applied).
-- _Trend matching_: The long-term trend in the data can be removed prior to applying the bias correction, and then added back in after the bias correction has been applied in order to ensure that the bias correction does not substantially alter the model simulated trend.
+- _Trend matching_: The long-term trend in the data can be removed prior to applying the bias correction and then added back in afterwards to ensure that the bias correction does not substantially alter the model simulated trend.
   This option was applied for the temperature data in the projection assessment task (described below).